 Westport, just next to Clew Bay, is one of the few planned towns in the country.
 An estate town, it was built to the plan of James Wyatt, an architect during the Georgian period.
-The Mall, one of the main streets in the town, an elegant tree-lined street, is testament to this.
+The Mall, one of the main streets in the town, an elegant tree-lined street, is a testament to this.

 8. Youghal, County Cork